lcswsher/Group_4_Project_4/README.md

 ## Model Construction, Testing & Optimization

 This CNN model is from the Keras library and was trained and fitted using publicly available x-ray images provided in Kaggle: 5,216 chest x-ray images (1,341 negative, 3,875 positive).
 In addition, the model was trained at various epoch stages while monitoring for the most optimal accuracy scores for both precision and recall.
+Final notebook (developed using Google Collab) can be found [here](https://github.com/lcswsher/Group_4_Project_4/blob/main/CNN_Group4_Project4__30_Epochs.ipynb), with the corresponding model saved into an [chest_xray_30_Epochs.h5](https://github.com/lcswsher/Group_4_Project_4/blob/main/input/chest_xray_30_Epochs.h5) file.

 <table style="border: 3px solid white;">
     <tr style="vertical-align:top">